-When the other drives with vertical trim are deeply submerged, they often do not have enough air to operate effectively.
-The vertical trim is used to raise the propeller closer to the surface in order to ventilate and start working.
+With some other drives systems they use vertical trim cylinders and pumps to raise the propeller closer to the surface in order to ventilate it.
 As the boat speed increases, the propeller is lowered to the normal operating position.
+This is done were the transmission ratio and propeller size are not matched to the boats size and weight correctly.

 Some people believe the trimmable propeller will help trim the boat by compensating for poor balance or weight distribution.
-The effect of a surface drive propeller on planing boat trim is insignificant.
-Using the trimmable surface drive propeller to optimize boat speed may be applicable in high speed race boats where every tenth of a knot counts.
+The effect of a surface drive propeller on planning boat trim is insignificant.

+Using a trimmable surface drive to optimize boat speed may be applicable in highspeed race boats where every tenth of a knot counts.
 However, it has negligible effect on most boats.

-With correct installation of the Simplicity Marine Drive relative to the planing waterline, optimum performance is achieved without the complexity and maintenance of additional controls, hydraulic systems, exposed hydraulic cylinders, and complex mechanical drive shafts.
+With the installation of the Simplicity Marine Drive relative to the planning waterline, optimum performance is achieved without the complexity and maintenance of additional controls, hydraulic systems, exposed hydraulic cylinders, and complex mechanical drive shafts.
 The simple trailing rudder on the Simplicity Marine Drives provide excellent maneuverability without wandering at low speeds like most sterndrives and articulating surface drives.